 |0-100 kmph||6.6 seconds||7.0 seconds|

-The Cupra Born sits on Volkswagen group’s MEB architecture and gets Macpherson struts at the front and advanced 5 multi-link setup at the rear, with an optimized platform for the central positioning of the battery.
+The Cupra Born sits on Volkswagen group’s MEB architecture and gets Macpherson struts at the front and advanced five multi-link setup at the rear, with an optimised platform for the central positioning of the battery.
 The vehicle features dynamic chassis control with four different drive modes – range, comfort, individual, and Cupra.

 OnlyElectric’s Thomas Majchrzak likes what he sees

-Thomas Majchrzak from OnlyElectric got to take a look at the Cupra Born and he seems to come away fairly impressed.
+Thomas Majchrzak from OnlyElectric got to look at the Cupra Born, and he seems to come away reasonably impressed.

-The interior, too, Majchrzak says, is very fancy.
-The bucket seats come standard and despite that are extremely comfortable.
-A lot of elements like the seats and the floor mats have been made using recycled materials.
-The infotainment system is a 12-inch screen unlike the ID.3 10-inch, however, the lack of physical buttons is a little bit of an issue.
-Same problem with the steering wheel’s capacitive touch controls.
+The bucket seats come standard and, despite that, are extremely comfortable, says the German presenter.
+Many elements like the seats and the floor mats have been made using recycled materials.
+The infotainment system is a 12-inch screen, unlike the ID.3’s 10-inch display.
+However, the lack of physical buttons is a little bit of an issue—the same problem with the steering wheel’s capacitive touch controls.

-The instrument cluster is tiny with very little customisation, but that is because of the Head Up Display with augmented reality.
-At the rear, there is enough space for someone as tall as Majchrzak who measures himself at 6 ft 1 in. even with the front seat pulled back to his preference.
-The rear boot is voluminous and very usable even though the Cupra is a small vehicle.
-Like the ID.3, however, there is no front trunk.
+The instrument cluster is tiny with minimal customisation, but that is because of the Head-Up Display with augmented reality.
+At the rear, there is enough space for someone as tall as Majchrzak, (who is 6 ft 1 in.) even with the front seat pulled back to his preference.
+The boot is voluminous and usable even though the Cupra is a small vehicle.
+Like the ID.3, however, there is no ‘fruit’ (front boot).